 For each of these ICD-10 codes, there are codes that indicates diagnosis in greater detail for the high cervical region.
 The same goes for mid-cervical region, and at C4-C5 level, and C5-C6 level, and C6-C7 level.
 The 2017 ICD-10-CM codes are effective for patient encounters starting from October 1, 2016 through September 30, 2017, something to note.

 Chiropractors need to update themselves on the new codes and alter the billing practices accordingly.
 If this is what you bill Medicare, you need to be sure that you are doing the exact same thing for other insurances as well.
 Of course, for other insurances, you do not just bill for subluxation.
 There are some insurances that might pay for other issues as well, back pain or shoulder pain.
 Some of them might cover for certain other ailments as well.
-So, be aware of the changes that are there for other insurance plans so you can get reimbursed properly for the services that you provide.
-Other than subluxations or manipulations to the cervical spine, these other insurances such as Blue Cross or Aetna might reimburse you for certain other modalities and you need to know what they are.
+So, be aware of the changes that are there for other insurance plans that you can get reimburse properly for the services that you provide.
+Other than subluxations or manipulations to the cervical spine, these other insurances such as Blue Cross, Aetna might reimburse you for certain other modalities and you need to know what they are.
 If it is exercise, how do they reimburse for it.
 So, billing is not just about one area, one insurance.
 It is you have the ability to know exactly how to bill for individual insurances.
 If you take your office and take a look at all the insurance plans that are available in your office, you need to break them down into is it Medicare that I have more, or do I have Blue Cross more, or Aetna more, your billing team needs to know exactly what the plans or requirements are.
 Other than Medicare, some of the other major medical insurances require prior authorizations, prior verifications.
 Before you can treat, you need to know the rules.
 All of these are important when you run a chiropractic practice.

-I will go ahead and talk about, chiropractic reimbursement for other insurances as well in future.
+I will go ahead and talk about, you know chiropractic reimbursement for other insurances as well in future.
 Hopefully this helped you.
 I know I covered more on the Medicare side and I’m hoping that you will go and dig deep into the ICD-10 reimbursement guidelines or ICD-10 coding guidelines for chiropractic care.
 So, you are properly documenting, reviewing and coding and billing correctly so that your AR team does not have to do or spend a lot of time trying to capture the money that is left out there.

-Good health to your practice until next time.
+Would help to your practice until next time.